ivangfr/okta-springboot-react/README.md

 # `springboot-react-okta`

-The goal of this project is to implement an application where an user can manage (create/read/update/delete) jobs.
-For it, we will create two microservices: a backend Restful API called `jobs-api` and a frontend user interface called `jobs-ui`.
-Furthermore, we will use Okta to secure the application.
+The goal of this project is to implement an application where a user can manage (create/read/update/delete) jobs.
+For it, we will create: a backend Restful API called `jobs-api` and a frontend user interface called `jobs-ui`.
+Furthermore, we will use [`Okta`](https://www.okta.com/) to secure the complete application.

 ## Project User Interface Preview